andreamangano/test-gatsby-cms/src/pages/blog/2017-01-04-a-beginners-guide-to-brewing-with-chemex.md

 ![chemex](/img/chemex.jpg)

 This week we’ll **take** a look at all the steps required to make astonishing coffee with a Chemex at home.
-The Chemex Coffeemaker is a manual, pour-over style glass-container coffeemaker that Peter Schlumbohm invented in 1941, and which continues to be manufactured by the Chemex Corporation in Chicopee, Massachusetts.
+The Chemex Coffeemaker is a manual, pour-over style glass-container coffeemaker that Peter Schlumbohm invented in 1941, and which continues to be ù

+{{< figure src="/img/coffee-gear.png" width="200" caption="Caption image" link="http://google.com">}}

+manufactured by the Chemex Corporation in Chicopee, Massachusetts.

 youtube m2mfY9Ku0jI